Skip to main content

 • Full financial disclosure required

-Note: Consumer proposals must be filed by a Licensed Insolvency Trustee — not DACL.
-DACL assesses your situation, explains your options, and connects you with a qualified LIT if this is the right path for you.
+Note: Consumer proposals can only be filed by a Licensed Insolvency Trustee — not DACL.
+DACL assesses your situation, explains your options, and refers you to a qualified LIT where this may be the right path for you.

 How Do All 5 Options Compare?

 Use this table as a quick reference.
-Individual eligibility always depends on your credit profile, income stability, and the nature of the debts involved.
+The key difference between consolidation and a consumer proposal is what happens to what you owe: consolidation keeps you repaying the full amount, usually at a lower rate.
+Individual eligibility depends on your credit profile, income stability, and the nature of the debts involved.

-Debt Mgmt Plan0% – reducedNone requiredNo3 – 5 yearsLow
+Debt Mgmt PlanNone requiredNoRoughly 3 – 5 yearsLow

-Consumer Proposal0%None requiredYes — significant reduction possibleUp to 5 yearsLow (legal protection)
+Consumer ProposalNone requiredYes — reduction possibleUp to 5 yearsLow (legal protection)

 Which Debt Consolidation Option Fits Your Situation?